 3 Most popular food fests for foodies

 Here is a low down of top three food festivals around the world.
+3 most popular food fests for foodies covers the top level food fests around the world using food as its central theme.
 Food fests are all about celebrating food to its best.
 Food is of the essence but the way they are celebrated is quite a different story.
 Good food is all about the rite of passage and a global walkabout around food is all about planning your itinerary only and only around food.
 Here are top 3 Most popular food fests for foodies that would please food patrons.
 Foodgraphy is for an instance a series on food.

 La Tomatina is towards the end of week-long festivities for patron saint of Bunol and it’s totally worth it.
 It happens in the last Wednesday of August.
 Well you know when they say that the best is reserved for the last.
 It is all about hurling the tomatoes only after squashing them as you have the bounty of it 1,25,000 to be approx. It takes place in the town hall of Bunol and the number of revelers that can take part have been reduced to 20k this year out of which 5k will be the natives of Spain.
 It is always advisable to book tickets in advance for its popularity.